Core Concepts

 Handle Types

 Handles are the connection points on nodes.
-Node Banana has three handle types:
+Node Banana has six handle types:

 Image Handles